-'''

-asadmin> delete-jms-host MyNewHost

-Command delete-jms-host executed successfully.
+asadmin> delete-ims-host MvNewHost Command delete-jms-host executed successfully.

-'''

 You can also view the full syntax and options of the subcommand by typing asadmin help delete-jms-host at the command line.

 Administering JMS Connection Factories and Destinations